iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/common_report_section.rst

   groups = {<column1>,<column2>:<name of common report group>|<column3>:<name of common report group>}

-Format of this property is list of common report groups separated by ``|``.
+The format of this property is a list of common report groups separated by ``|``.
-Each group is composed of two parts, separated by ``:`` - the first part is comma separated list of pedigree columns and the second is the name of the common report group.
+Each group is composed of two parts, separated by ``:`` - the first part is a comma-separated list of pedigree columns and the second is the name of the common report group.

 This property defines the common report groups for the ``Families by number``